 Indefinite surface connectors were utilized in areas of karst terrain as well as in areas lacking channelization within the GMI.
-Areas lacking channelization were defined as any non-headwater flowpath >100m in contiguous length falling outside of the GMI or any line with a >40% of its total length falling outside of the GMI.
-Features less than 100m were excluded from this analysis.
+Areas lacking channelization were defined as any non-headwater flowpath >100m in contiguous length falling outside of the GMI.
 The indefinite surface features associated with karst terrain have the previously discussed comments added to the feature and have not been downhill Z enforced.
 Features simply lacking channelization in the GMI but necessary for network connection have no associated comment and have monotonic elevations.
 Some indefinite surface connectors may appear to contain pseudo nodes however these are valid breaks where the comment field distinguishes between lines associated with karst and lines outside of the GMI.

-Ftype Eclass Fcode Comment Description Number 1 0 33404 Connection through karst-like area but not in official karst shape Flowpath through what appears to karst terrain where monotonicity cannot be maintained however not located within an officially designated karst area.
-2 1 0 33404 Downstream monotonicity cannot be enforced through karst terrain depressions in the surface Flowpath through karst terrain where downstream monotonicity cannot be enforced while maintaining alignment with the DEM 206 1 2 33404 - Flowpath used to provide network connectivity through areas lacking channelization as indicated by the GMI layer 2,385
+Ftype Eclass Fcode Comment Description Number 1 0 33404 Downstream monotonicity cannot be enforced through karst terrain depressions in the surface Flowpath through karst terrain where downstream monotonicity cannot be enforced while maintaining alignment with the DEM 51 1 2 33404 - Flowpath used to provide network connectivity through areas lacking channelization as indicated by the GMI layer 1,927